koykov/algoexpert.io/longest-palindromic-substring/readme.md

 A palindrome is defined as a string that's written the same forward and backward.
 Note that single-character strings are palindromes.

-<p>You can assume that there will only be one longest palindromic substring.</p>
+You can assume that there will only be one longest palindromic substring.

 ### Sample Input
 ```